circlefin/malachite/specs/english/synchronization/README.md

 We have thus decided to go for another approach:

-- Consensus, client and server run in parallel on a node (we don't need to define switching conditions between consensus and BlockSync as they are always running together)
+- Consensus, client and server run in parallel on a node (we don't need to define switching conditions between consensus and Blocksync as they are always running together)
 - the consensus logic is the single point where decisions are made (i.e., blocks are committed)
-- BlockSync is just an alternative source for certificates and proposals
+- Blocksync is just an alternative source for certificates and proposals
-- BlockSync can be run as add-on, and doesn't need any change to the consensus mechanism/architecture already implemented/specified in Malachite.
+- Blocksync can be run as add-on, and doesn't need any change to the consensus mechanism/architecture already implemented/specified in Malachite.
-- Coupling of BlockSync client and server to the consensus logic:
+- Coupling of Blocksync client and server to the consensus logic:
     - the server needs read access to the block store in order to retrieve the current height, as well as certificates and blocks for committed heights
     - the client needs write access to incoming buffers (for certificates and blocks) of the consensus logic

-## Central aspects of BlockSync
+## Central aspects of Blocksync

 ### Synchronization Messages